gene-git/wg-client/README.rst

 This is a companion to the wireguard server config tools `wg-tool`_.

-Also offers an option to invoke ssh which creates a remote listening port connected back to local ssh daemon.
+Also provides an option to invoke ssh which creates a remote listening port connected back to local ssh daemon.

 This can be useful to facilitate remote ssh back to client computer if it's needed.
 For example; it can be used to provide access to a git repo